jnstockley/PiTV/README.md

 # PiTV Beta V0.4

+## Autostart and Steam Siri Shortcut
+ I have just updated both install scripts to include auto running on start up.
+You no longer need to run python3 /home/pi/Documents/PiTV/PiTV.py after everyreboot.
+After installing please reboot your Raspberry Pi to start PiTV.
+I have also updated the siri shortcuts links to include an updated steam shortcut.
+The old one would errror out everything.

 ## Version 0.4, Siri Shortcuts and new Video Tutorial
  I have just released a V0.4.
 This version fixes a small bug with youtube subscriptions.
 Also I have created a file with links to all the siri shortucts as well as posted a new video on youtube on how to install and run them.